viliusddd/mindflip/README.md

 <img align=right width='200px' src="./screenshots/decks.png">

-Streamline your learning with our text-only flashcards app.
+Streamline your learning with flashcards app.
 Effortlessly create, organize, and study with simple, distraction-free cards.
 Perfect for focusing on the essentials and boosting your knowledge efficiently.

 ## Quick Start